Skip to content

 Answer

 My best guess is that once you are that far outside of being able to reuse a cache line, essentially every single access will be a cache miss, it's effectively the same.
+Profiling this with a tool like perf should confirm this.

 Most interestingly non-wrapping strided access, which actually accesses less elements than the others, is slower than sequential access for strides 2 and 3.
 With stride 4, where we are only accessing one fourth the elements of the sequential access pattern, we begin to get faster.
 But what do you know, sometimes the nice and predictable path, which might seem like we are doing more work actually runs faster.
 What a time to be alive!